 ERM trusts Aeroqual for ESIA air monitoring requirements in West Java

 ERM use Aeroqual AQS 1 Mini Air Quality Stations to acquire high temporal resolution air quality data for an Environmental and Social Impact Assessment (ESIA) to determine the receiving airshed is non-degraded for a proposed LNG power project in West Java Indonesia.
-Once completed the $2 billion USD project will one of the largest gas-fired power plants in Asia.
+Once completed the $2 billion USD project will be one of the largest gas-fired power plants in Asia.

 Download Case Study